Better Laws for Better Lives

 - a radio program on the regulatory quality of the laws affecting the construction sector and the importance of impact assessment in law-making (MP Algirdas Butkevičius participated in the discussion);

-- a radio program on how the public sector can influence the changes of the quality of the law-making process;
+- a radio program on how the public sector can influence the changes in the quality of the law-making process;

 - a radio program on the results of the creeping regulatory system;